Ed.D., 2006, University of Illinois

 M.S., 1988, University of Illinois

 B.S., 1979, Olivet Nazarene University

-Don Reddick is a pianist, arranger, and conductor – a gifted and talented musician who has given his life to music and the Church.
+Don Reddick is the dean of the School of Music.
+He is a pianist, arranger, and conductor – a gifted and talented musician who has given his life to music and the Church.
 Whether playing for soloists, choirs, or congregational singing, his unique keyboard artistry distinguishes him from all others.
 Dr. Reddick has been involved in the ONU Presents recording label as a musician, engineer, and producer.
 Recent recording projects in which he has been involved include Piano Praise and Worship, Gospel With a Swing, Christmas Jazz, The Olivetians, New Heights: God Is Working, Proclaim by Proclamation Gospel Choir, The Time Has Come by Before Tomorrow, and All Things New.

 Dr. Reddick has been active musically for the General Church of the Nazarene.
 His activities include: pianist at the International Laymen’s Conference in Orlando, Fla.
 (1995), music director for Sunday School Ministries at General Assembly in San Antonio, Texas (1997), music director for the past two International Laymen’s Conferences in Nashville, Tenn.
 (1998 and 2002) , and music coordinator for Olivet Nazarene University Celebration of Worship (1997 – 1999).
 Dr. Reddick was the music coordinator and pianist for the past three General Assemblies for the Church of the Nazarene (Indianapolis, Ind.
 2001; Indianapolis, Ind.
 2005; and Orlando, Fla.
 2009).